UrsanCristian/MatchMasters-Website/README.md

 If you want to avoid this problems consider to upgrade your API plan.

 For any other informations feel free to contact me.

+Unfortunatly, the website is not hosted right now and it can only be used on an localhost server.